-The only viable interpretation of the RDT scheme as applied to genera relativity is then one in which time and change have no part - not even at an emergent level.
-This is to adopt a starkly Parmenidean view - time is purely an illusion - and thus constitutes a denial of time in a much thicker sense than that involved in Machian temporal relationalism.
-It is, however, unlike that involved in reductive temporal relationalism, a coherent denial.
-We may still describe dynamically nontrivial universes within the formalism but almost paradoxically we are able to do this whilst disavowing change.
-The key to untying this seemingly Gordian conceptual knot is that although individual complete observables are eternally frozen, within the families of such observables - which can only exist because we have avoided reduction - we have access to additional conceptual equipment which allows for the representation of universes corresponding to dynamical spacetimes.
 This brings us to an important qualificatory remark regarding our third denial of time.
 The Parmenidean position with regard to change that is forced upon us by RDT scheme does not equate to a denial of time either in the sense of asserting that there exists only one time.
-Nor is it a position which implies that the temporal dimension is less fundamental than the spatial dimensions - in of itself it is entirely consistent with a four dimensional spacetime picture of the world.
-We can therefore see that rather than being allied to the Machian notion of timelessness of our second denial, this third denial is in fact in some ways antithetical to it.
+Nor is it a position that implies that the temporal dimension is less fundamental than the spatial dimensions - in of itself it is entirely consistent with a four dimensional spacetime picture of the world.
+We can therefore see that rather than being allied to the Machian notion of timelessness of our second denial, this third denial is fundamentally antithetical to it.
 In particular, if we were to couple the application of the complete observables scheme to the Hamiltonian constraints with an application of the scheme to the momentum constraints as well, then the resulting doubly complete observables will be objects smeared non-locally in the unphysical spacetime coordinates and this is an ontology which clearly is not amenable to the Machian temporally relationalist interpretation since it is predicated upon a fundamentally four rather than three dimensional picture of reality.
 Thus, the choice between our two denials is effectively that between: i) loosing four dimensionality and absolute scale but retaining change; and ii) retaining absolute scale and four dimensionality but loosing change.